 Experience temporary emotional or psychological distress

-Engraftment can be delayed because of infection, medications, low donated stem cell count, or graft failure.
+Engraftment can be delayed because of infection, medicines, low donated stem cell count, or graft failure.
 Although the new bone marrow may begin making cells in the first 30 days following transplant, it may take months, even years, for the entire immune system to fully recover.

 Type of marrow transplant